 In 1927 Sampson suggested that cells from retrograde menstruation could implant and develop.
-(For details see GORDTS S, KONINCKX P, BROSENS I. Pathogenesis of deep endometriosis.
-Fertil Steril 2017;108:872-85.).
-Since this could not explain all forms of endometriosis, the metaplasia theory was proposed, and later the hematogenic and lymphangenic spread
+For a recent update, read GORDTS S et al .
+Since this could not explain all forms of endometriosis, the metaplasia theory was proposed, and later the hematogenic and lymphangitic spread.

-- beyond a treshold of incidents endometriosis lesions initiate
+Beyond a threshold of incidents endometriosis lesions initiate

 - Thus each type of lesion has a different set of incidents

-- The set of genetic-epigenetic incidents will determine the evolution towards typical, cystic or deep lesions
+- The set of G-E incidents determines the growth of typical, cystic or deep lesions

-- also bleeding in the lesions will cause a repetitive tissue trauma and repair (RETIAR)
+- also, bleeding in the lesions will cause repetitive tissue trauma and repair (RETIAR)

-- Most lesions grow for a certain time but growth is self limiting.
-When we make the diagnosis most lesions are no longer growing.
-Some however either are still growing, or will keep growing.
+- Most lesions grow for a certain time, but growth is self-limiting.
+When we make the diagnosis, most lesions are no longer growing; however, some are still growing and keep growing.

-- subtle endometriosis is normal endometrium implanted on the peritoneum.
-This is not a disease and does not cause pain or infertility.
+- subtle endometriosis is normal endometrium implanted on the peritoneum and is not always a disease.

-- the role of oxidative stress and of infection and of the peritoneal mirobiome explains
+- the driving role of oxidative stress and of the peritoneal microbiome explains

 - the importance of food intake